contanpe/PSCI/Theory Roadmap and Abstract.md

 There is a "flicker" that arises from discrete jumps at t = nτ (n ∈ ℕ).
 This is because of the following:

 **Energy**

 TODO: Why does Energy use τ⁻¹ and not τ?
+What are you basing this upon silly?

 The simplest form of energy can be expressed as such: